-As of September 30, 2022, we have invested over \$400 million in capital expenditures primarily in our factory.
-We currently operate one production line in our facility with a name-plate capacity of approximately 5 million square feet of smart glass per year.
-In addition, we have partially completed the construction of a second production line at our Olive Branch facility.
+As of December 31, 2021, we have invested over \$400.0 million in capital expenditures, primarily in the Olive Branch manufacturing facility.
+We currently operate one production line and have partially completed the construction of a second production line at the Olive Branch facility.
 If we are unable to sufficiently manage our expansion and growth successfully to increase demand sufficiently to require the use of the second production line, we could result in impairment of the related property and equipment.